PaddlePaddle/docs/doc/fluid/api/recompute.rst

 Context
 ---------

-As the amounts of training data increases, training deeper neural network models becomes more and more popular.
-The current deep-learning training usually keeps the hidden layer outputs in memory in the forward propagation, and the number of outputs increases linearly with the increase of the number of model layers, which becomes a challenge of the memory size of common devices.
+As the amount of training data increases, training deeper neural network models becomes more and more popular.
+Current deep-learning training usually keeps the hidden layer outputs in memory during the forward propagation, and the number of outputs increases linearly with the increase of the number of model layers, which becomes a challenge of the memory size for common devices.

 Theory